-- Watering: Scented geraniums are very drought tolerant and don't like sitting in wet soil.
+Watering: Scented geraniums are very drought tolerant and don't like sitting in wet soil.
 Water when the soil feels dry about an inch below the surface.
 Prolonged periods of dry soil will cause the leaves to turn yellow, then brown and fall off, but the plant will come back again with regular water.

-Feeding: Go easy on the fertilizer.
-Scented geraniums are light feeders and their scent will be stronger if they are grown on the lean side.
+- Feeding: Go easy on the fertilizer.
+Scented geraniums are light feeders, and their scent will be stronger if they are grown on the lean side.
 Potted plants will need more fertilizer than plants in the ground.
-Potted geraniums can be feed a balanced fertilizer at half the label recommended dilution, in the spring and every 3 -- 4 weeks through summer, if they look like they need it.
+Potted geraniums can feed a balanced fertilizer at half the label recommended dilution, in the spring and every 3-4 weeks through summer, if they look like they need it.
 Do not fertilize at all during the winter.

 - Pruning: Occasional pinching and pruning will make your scented geranium plants more full and bushy.
 If your plant gets to be too large, don't be afraid to prune it back.
 Spring is the best time to prune because this will give the plants time to set buds and flower.
 But large plants can handle some cutting back during any season.
 You can always root the trimmings.

 - Apple Scented (Pelargonium odoratissimum)—Crisp apple scent and small white flowers.
 3 ft.